CapsicoHealth/Tilda/README.md

   * <A href="https://jdbc.postgresql.org/">Postgres 9.4 JDBC 4.1 driver</A>

 We expect to stay up to date with all those libraries and will update them regularly.<BR>
+<H1>Additional utilities</H1>
+In order to support its tooling and runtime, Tilda also includes a number of utilities such as:
+  * DateTime and Timezone support
+  * Text for formating utilities
+  * Encryption
+  * HTML inspection
+  * etc...

+You are free to use those in your application if they fit your needs.
+However, we are always in the lookout to use other libraries if their functionality matches our needs, so it's very possible that over time, some of the Tilda utilities get deprecated and phased out.

 <H1>To-Do's</H1>
 Tilda is currently used in high-performance production environments and runtime features have been priviledged to get off the ground as fast as possible.
 There are several features that we are looking to build and would love to have contributors:
   * A utility to generate database migration scripts (using <A href="http://schemaspy.sourceforge.net/">SchemaSpy</A> for example.